Kruunuvuorensilta, the new icon of Helsinki

 Naturally, the new transport connection will have effects on its environment other than a change in the landscape.

-– The Crown Bridges project commits to carrying out all construction work responsibly.
-A large number of environmental studies have already been carried out at the planning stage, which guide both the planning and implementation, Niemelä says.
+– The Crown Bridges project commited to carrying out all construction work responsibly.
+A large number of environmental studies had already been carried out at the planning stage, which guide both the planning and implementation, Niemelä says.

 For example, environmental restrictions imposed on the project affect work at different times of the year.
-Dredging is done in winter to avoid disturbing the nesting of birds or the spawning season of migratory fish.
-Water turbidity must also be taken into account in the planning of construction work, and dredging is done with the help of booms, so that turbidity does not spread outside the area to be dredged.
-During the nesting season of the birds, safety distances are used on islets, in which case work is done outside them to ensure nesting peace.
+Dredging was done in winter to avoid disturbing the nesting of birds or the spawning season of migratory fish.
+Water turbidity had also be taken into account in the planning of construction work, and dredging was done with the help of booms, so that turbidity does not spread outside the area to be dredged.
+During the nesting season of the birds, safety distances were used on islets, in which case work was done outside them to ensure nesting peace.

-During the busiest stages of construction, about 150-200 people will be working on the TYL Crown Bridges consortium.
+During the busiest stages of construction, about 150-200 people worked on the TYL Crown Bridges consortium.
 In the project, WSP did the building design for the City of Helsinki.
-Ramboll and SOFiN Consulting are responsible for the installation and engineering workshop design of TYL Crown Bridges.
+Ramboll and SOFiN Consulting were responsible for the installation and engineering workshop design of TYL Crown Bridges.

 Exceptional as-planned model

-The Crown Bridges tramway project will be carried out as a combination of two contract forms: The two bridges between Kalasatama and Kruunuvuorenranta, Finke Bridge and Kruunuvuori Bridge, as well as the construction in the land areas in Korkeasaari will be realised as an all-in contract.
+The Crown Bridges tramway project has been be carried out as a combination of two contract forms: The two bridges between Kalasatama and Kruunuvuorenranta, Finkensilta Bridge and Kruunuvuorensilta Bridge, as well as the construction in the land areas in Korkeasaari realised as an all-in contract.

 – It is unique to be part of such a building project.
 Not many of these things happen during one generation.
 I believe that, for example, data modeling will move forward in the construction industry thanks to this project, says Mikko Sipiläinen of the TYL Crown Bridges consortium.